Skip to main content

 When not to suppress

 Do not suppress issues just to clear the list.
-If the product data is wrong, fix it in Atlios or Shopify, then run another scan.
+If the product data is wrong, fix it in Atlios or Shopify; Atlios re-checks the product automatically after the change.

 Suppression keeps scans useful